dontrabrown/dashboard-widgets/README.md

 Dashboard Widgets
 ================

-Dashboard Widgets system builded on top of Symfony components.
+Dashboard Widgets component builded on top of Symfony components.
 Allow 3d party developer to build widets for your application dashboard.
 Each widgets can have controllers, views, entities, each widget must have repository and can be installed with Composer.

 This library is based on Petr Jasek code form [Newscoop][3].